-A new exhibition of photographic, video and VR works by Shaun Gladwell critically addressing the ambivalence of representing conflict and the historical persistence of imperial structures.
+An exhibition of photographic, moving image and VR works by Shaun Gladwell critically addressing the ambivalence of representing conflict and the historical persistence of imperial structures.

 Drawing parallels between the photographs he made in the Middle East as an Official War artist and his father’s photographic memories of the Vietnam War, Gladwell attempts to outline a transhistorical view of war across generations and places.
 Gladwell’s video and virtual reality works expand the critical framework to consider the role of technology and surveillance strategies in contemporary warfare whilst suggesting the multiple physical and psychological dimensions in which conflicts operate.